bertsky/workflow-configuration/README.md

     page-remove-metadataitem # remove all MetadataItem entries
     page-remove-dead-regionrefs # remove non-existing regionRefs
-    page-remove-empty-readingorder # remove empty ReadingOrder or groups page-fix-coords # replace negative values in coordinates by zero page-move-alternativeimage-below-page # try to push page-level AlternativeImage back to subsegments page-textequiv-lines-to-regions # project text from TextLines to TextRegions (concat with LF in between)
+    page-remove-empty-readingorder # remove empty ReadingOrder or groups page-remove-words # remove all Word (and Glyph) entries page-remove-glyphs # remove all Glyph entries
+    page-fix-coords # replace negative values in coordinates by zero page-move-alternativeimage-below-page # try to push page-level AlternativeImage back to subsegments page-textequiv-lines-to-regions # project text from TextLines to TextRegions (concat with LF in between)